Hemp Field Irrigation

 WATER PRESSURE – PSI / FOOT HEAD

-Besides having sufficient quantities of water, it must be delivered to the field at sufficient water pressure.
-Water pressure is measured in pounds per square inch (PSI) or feet of head.
+When taking hemp soil & water requirements into consideration, it’s important to note that the water must be delivered to the field at sufficient water pressure.
+Anyone learning how to farm hemp should note that water pressure is measured in pounds per square inch (PSI) or feet of head.
 One foot of head equals .43 PSI.
 A 100 foot water tower will deliver 43 PSI of water pressure at ground level, size of the tank and pipe don’t matter.
 With irrigation, water pressure is provided by the pump(s) delivering it from the water source.
 Sizing of pumps, pipes, valves etc. is critical for proper installation and service.
 Professional guidance is recommended at this phase of the project because incorrect pressures can cause problems such as pump damage and irrigation system failure.

 Pumping uphill drastically reduces PSI.
 A 10 foot vertical rise, or 10 head feet, will reduce PSI by 4.3, 30 PSI would be reduced to 25.7 PSI.
 When water flows through the system, friction from the pipes and fittings further reduce PSI.
 Water meters, water filters, valves and other equipment all put a ‘drag’ on the water flow and reduce the PSI even more.